 Exhibit open until May 13, 2018!

 I spent the next day net surfing my way to some articles on the elaborate and multiple time-consuming steps Kubota took to create his kimono art.
-I bumped into lots of Japanese terms which led to more reading – and to the outline of his biography.
+I came across lots of unknown Japanese terms which led to more reading – and to the outline of his biography.

 Leaving school at 14, he spent the next six years learning the basics of his craft with a master kimono painter.
 It was a visit to National Museum in Tokyo when he was 20 which would set the course for the rest of his life.
 What he saw was a piece of textile done in the lost traditional fabric dying technique (Tsujigahana).
 He would later write –